Announced this week was the official naming ceremony of the RAF’s newest and largest aircraft, the Voyager

 Because of the nature of the PFI contract, where AirTanker can use some of the aircraft for non-MoD charters, there had to be compromised which means a minimal modification to the base platform, or they had to be made as civilian as possible to both facilitate this reuse and of course keep costs down to a minimum.

 CON NUMBER 1 – Self Refuelling

-There will be no airborne refuelling receptacles fitted, which means the aircraft will not be able to take on fuel themselves whist airborne.
-One might think that this would not be needed because of the aircrafts extreme range and fuel capacity but this is not the case.
+There will be no airborne refuelling receptacles fitted, which means the aircraft will not be able to take on fuel themselves whilst airborne.
+One might think that this would not be needed because of the aircraft’s extreme range and fuel capacity but this is not the case.
 Many missions have demonstrated the value of being able to take on fuel.
-Every other sensible operator of airborne refuelling aircraft ensure they can take on fuel themselves.
-The Royal Australian Air Force use the same A330 as the FSTA aircraft will but they have of course decided on this capability, unencumbered as they are by the shackles of a complex quasi commercial contract.
+Every other sensible operator of airborne refuelling aircraft ensures they can take on fuel themselves.
+The Royal Australian Air Force use the same A330 as the FSTA aircraft will but they have of course decided on this capability, unencumbered as they are by the shackles of a complex quasi-commercial contract.

 Here is a video of what we will not be getting

 These receptacles are standard fit on the A330 MRTT and it is called the Universal Aerial Refuelling Receptacle Slipway Installation (UARRSI), the MoD have ensured it will be removed from the design.